Jellyfish042/RWKV-15Puzzle/README.md

 ## Model

-The current model is a specialized RWKV-v6 model trained on 500k 15-puzzle samples (~2.3B tokens) specifically for solving 15 puzzle puzzles.
+The current model is a specialized RWKV-v6 model trained on 500k 15-puzzle samples (~2.3B tokens) specifically for solving 15-puzzle problems.

 Model specifications:
 - Parameters: ~4M